FH-Campus-Wien-WEB/web24-exercise-1/README.md

 # Web Technologies - Exercise 1

 This first exercise in Web Technologies consists of three parts.
-You will implement the first one on the server-side and the other two on the client-side.
-You find detailed information about these parts in the **Tasks** section below.
+You will implement the first one on the server-side and the others on the client-side.
+Detailed information about these parts is in the **Tasks** section below.

 Before you start, you will have to set up the development environment.
-First and foremost, install [**Node.js**](https://nodejs.org/en/).
+First install [**Node.js**](https://nodejs.org/en/).
 Then, clone the repository that GitHub Classroom generated for you.
 Since you read this, this is most likely where you are now :).

-Now configure an IDE, we recommand using [**WebStorm**](https://www.jetbrains.com/webstorm/) or [**Visual Studio Code**](https://code.visualstudio.com/).
-Finally, you need to install the dependencies of this project.
+Now configure an IDE, we recommend using [**WebStorm**](https://www.jetbrains.com/webstorm/) or [**Visual Studio Code**](https://code.visualstudio.com/).
+Finally, install the dependencies of this project.
 In the project's root directory (where this <span style="font-family:Lucida Sans Typewriter">README</span> file is located), run

     npm install

-The project consists of a server, which is implemented using **Node.js** and a client, which will be your favorite web browser.
+The project consists of a server, implemented using **Node.js**, and a client, which will be your favorite web browser.

-To be able to access the application using a browser, you will have to start the server.
+To access the application using a browser, you must start the server.
 To do so, you have two options.
 The first one is to run it using the start script:

     npm start

-When using the start script, remember that you need to *restart the server whenever you make changes* to your project!
+When using the start script, remember that you need to *restart the server whenever you make changes* on the backend!

 To avoid restarting the server manually each time after making a change, there is a second, **recommended** option.
 This option is to start the server using [`nodemon`](https://www.npmjs.com/package/nodemon). `nodemon` will not only start your server, but also monitor your code for changes you make.
 As a consequence, when using `nodemon`, you do not have to restart your server when making changes, which is quite helpful during development.